Online learning is on the rise. Even before the pandemic, the online education market is expected to reach $350 by 2025.

 It’s the go-to resource of students and individuals looking for high-quality educational content and instructors and experts who want to host their own courses.

 Udemy is technically not a course platform, but it is often regarded as a Teachable competitor.
-In essence, Udemy is a course marketplace that boasts a huge audience looking for affordable courses.
+Udemy is a course marketplace that boasts a huge audience looking for affordable courses.

 The best selling point of Udemy is it doesn’t just provide a platform for experts and instructors to host courses and receive payments.
 It also offers them a ready audience.